nevermined-io/tutorials-staging/ai-services/001-Create Sync Service/README.md

 Take into account that any time you run ngrok to tunnel your local service, a new Url wil be generated, so if you want to test your AI service with Nevermined App, remember to keep ngrok running until you finish all the testing.

-## Register your AI Service in Nevermined App
+## Registering your AI Service in Nevermined App

 So you have implemented some endpoints to access your AI service, you have protected them and this endpoints are available to anyone who want to use them.